-The Western Razor Company somehow slipped under my radar until recently.
+The Western Razor Company (Ed. note: affiliate link) somehow slipped under my radar until recently.
 I recently wrote an article based on razors built in North America and found this company during my search.

-Their story intrigued me to learn more about the company and see what they are all about.
+Their story intrigued me, a Western Razor owner, to learn more about the company and see what they are all about.

 Fully designed and made in the USA, it’s always fun to see a newcomer on the block.
-At a price point at $60 usd, this makes the decision to give it a shot pretty straight forward.
-With only one model available at the time of this writing, I went ahead and took the plunge on the High Noon Razor.
+At a price point at $60 (USD), this makes the decision to give it a shot pretty straight forward.
+With only one model available at the time of this writing, I went ahead and took the plunge on the High Noon Razor (affiliate link.
+Also available on Amazon [affiliate link]).

-The Western Razor Company is the product of two guys, Mike and Dave, who were disappointed in how the shaving industry was evolving.
+The Western Razor Company is the product of Western Razors owner partners, Mike and Dave, who were disappointed in how the shaving industry was evolving.
 The gimmicks, subscriptions, disposable waste and the lack of Made in the USA razors that once dominated the market, helped inspire the creation of the High-Noon Razor.

-The concept of Western Razor goes back to 2013, but did not come into fruition until 2019.
+The concept of Western Razor, conceived by a western razor company owner, goes back to 2013, but did not come into fruition until 2019.
 During that time the duo learned alot about collaborating relationships with designers, manufacturers and engineers to produce a razor that was to their standard.
 After a fair amount of trial and error, and about 8 physical prototypes (with many more on paper).

 Currently the company only offers one razor, the High Noon, but there are plans to produce more American Made Products in the future.
-I recently picked up a High Noon and tried it out for a few weeks.
+I recently picked up a High Noon and tried it out.

 High Noon Razor:

-The High Noon Razor is the first release from the Western Shave Company.
+The High Noon Razor, a popular subject in western razor reviews, is the first release from the Western Shave Company.
 It’s a standard Double Edged Razor that takes conventional DE blades.
 It consists of the standard three piece design, (Top Cap, Guard and Handle) and is 100% metal with no plastic pieces anywhere.

 The razor itself is a shiny chrome finish and reminds me of the Rockwell 6C.
 After confirming with Mike one of the owners, the razor is a zinc based cast metal that’s plated with Zamak for the chrome finish.